chartjs/Chart.js/docs/docs/getting-started/v3-migration.md

 #### Defaults

 * `global` namespace was removed from `defaults`.
 So `Chart.defaults.global` is now `Chart.defaults`
+* Dataset controller defaults were relocate to `controllers`.
+For example `Chart.defaults.line` is now `Chart.defaults.controllers.line`
 * `default` prefix was removed from defaults.
 For example `Chart.defaults.global.defaultColor` is now `Chart.defaults.color`
 * `defaultColor` was renamed to `color`
 * `defaultFontColor` was renamed to `font.color`